cohortshapley/cohortintgrad/README.md

 And details of the cohort shapley for the [paper](https://arxiv.org/abs/1911.00467):
 > Mase, M., Owen, A. B., & Seiler, B. (2019).
 Explaining black box decisions by Shapley cohort refinement. arXiv preprint arXiv:1911.00467.

-This library also includes the Insertion and Deletion ABC defined in the our [paper](https://arxiv.org/abs/2205.12423):
+This library and the example also include the Insertion and Deletion ABC (Area Between the Curves) defined in the [paper](https://arxiv.org/abs/2205.12423):
 > Hama, N., Mase, M., and Owen, A. B. (2022).
 Deletion and insertion tests in regression models. arXiv preprint arXiv:2205.12423

 # Install